 Criteria: In accordance with Section 1-21 of the General Statutes, the Authority has established written procedures for most personnel matters.
 The Authority's Employee Handbook requires that all employees use a minimum of ten vacation days per year, five of which must be taken as a full week.
-In addition, the Employee Handbook states that employees hired prior to January 1, 1997, are allowed to accumulate up to 120 days of vacation and employees hired on or after January 1, 1997, are allowed to accumulate up to thirty days of vacation.

-Condition: Our review of time and attendance records for seven randomly selected employees disclosed that five employees did not take at least five vacation days as a full week.
-Our review also disclosed that one employee was allowed to accumulate vacation time beyond the thirty day maximum allowed for employees hired on or after January 1, 1997.
+Condition: Our review of time and attendance records for eleven employees disclosed that two employees did not take at least five vacation days as a full week.